insure logo

 Powered by:

-Teen car insurance rates in Pennsylvania, by gender
+Average teen car insurance costs in Pennsylvania, by gender

-In most states, insurers set rates differently for male and female drivers, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit this.
-In Pennsylvania, a 16-year-old male pays around $7,080 per year, compared to $7,071 for a female – a difference of $9.
+In most states, car insurance rates differ by gender, though California, Hawaii, Massachusetts, Michigan, North Carolina, and Pennsylvania prohibit the practice.
+In Pennsylvania, a 16-year-old male pays about $7,080 per year, compared to $7,071 for a female of the same age – a difference of $9.

-The table below shows average teen car insurance rates in Pennsylvania by gender.
+The table below shows car insurance rates for teens by gender in Pennsylvania.

 AgeAverage annual premium for maleAverage annual premium for female